 Regulation 31

-Reasonable regard for other activities in the Marine Environment
+Reasonable regard for other activities [and infrastructure] in the Marine Environment

 [1.
-Contractors shall, [consistent with the] relevant Guidelines, carry out exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment, [including but not limited to submarine cables and pipelines in the Contract Area, fishing activities and other activities], in accordance with article[s] [87 and] 147 of the Convention and the approved Environmental Management and Monitoring Plan, [Regional Environmental Management Plan] and Closure Plan [and any applicable international rules and standards established by competent international organizationsAlt.
-1. [Contractors shall, consistent with the relevant Guidelines, carry out Exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the approved Environmental Management and Monitoring Plan and Closure Plan and any applicable international rules and standards established by competent international organizations, and relevant national laws and regulations of Sponsoring States and flag States.].
+Contractors shall, [consistent with the] relevant Guidelines, carry out exploitation under an exploitation contract with reasonable regard for other activities [and structure] in the Marine Environment, , in accordance with article[s] [87 and] 147 of the Convention and the approved Environmental Management and Monitoring Plan, [Regional Environmental Management Plan] and Closure Plan. ]

+Alt.
+1. [Contractors shall, consistent with the [Standards and taking into account the] relevant Guidelines, carry out Exploitation under an exploitation contract with reasonable regard for other activities in the Marine Environment in accordance with article 147 of the Convention and the [and structures] ] Plan [of Work, the applicable Regional Environmental Management] [] Plan and any applicable international rules and standards established by competent international organizations, and relevant national laws and regulations of Sponsoring States and flag States.].

 [1.bis.
-Each Contractor shall exercise due diligence to ensure that it does not cause damage to submarine cables or pipelines in the Contract Area.
+Each Contractor shall exercise due diligence to ensure that it does not [] [interfere with other uses of the sea] in the Contract Area.
 In particular, the Contractor shall:

-(a) comply with the measures it agreed with the operators of the submarine cables and pipelines to reduce the risk of damage to any in-service cables and pipelines [(such as an easement, or a mining exclusion zone within a reasonable radious)]; and
+(a) comply with the measures it agreed with the operators [undertaking other uses of the sea] [] to reduce the risk of damage to any in-service cables and pipelines ; and

 (b) ensure that any actions it takes will not interfere with the route of a planned submarine cable or pigepiline.

-[1 alt ter.
-[Contractors shall carry out Exploitation under an exploitation contract with reasonable regard for climate mitigation carried out by ecosystem in the area, such as carbon burial and sequestration and nutrients recycling.]2.
-The Authority, in conjunction with member States, shall take measures to ensure that other activities in the Marine Environment shall be conducted with reasonable regard for the activities of Contractors in the Area.2.
-Alt.
+[1.bis.alt.
+Each Contractor shall exercise due diligence to ensure that it does not interfere with other uses of the sea in the Contract Area.
+In particular, the Contractor shall:

+(a)identify current and planned uses of the sea transiting or proximate to the Contract Area through publicly available data and resources and any other reasonable means [(b-1) coordinate directly with the operators undertaking other uses of the sea in order to reduce the risk of interference with those uses as a result of the Contractor’s activities].

+(b)coordinate directly with the operators undertaking other uses of the sea in order to reduce the risk of interference with those uses as a result of the Contractor’s activities.

+(c)comply with the measures it agreed with the operators undertaking other uses of the sea to reduce the risk of damage to any in-service cables and pipelines; and

+(d)ensure that any actions it takes will not interfere with the route of a planned submarine cable or pipeline].

+[

+2. Alt.
 [To further the due and reasonable regard obligations in Articles 87 and 147 of the Convention, the Authority, in conjunction with member States, shall facilitate early-stage coordination between the Contractors and the proponents of the other activities in the marine environment].